Bollywood sees another hit? Or just RP? - ExBulletin

 Bollywood sees another hit?
 Or just RP?

-Right now, Bollywood folks are saying last Thursday’s release, Satyaprem Ki Kahani, is a blockbuster movie that’s taking the box office by storm.
-The film is reported to have made nearly 26 crore net from the box office till Saturday.

-With Karthik Aryan and Kiara Advani leading the way, the film’s reviews are mostly average to below average, but trade analysts predict it will hit 80-100 crore in the long run; which really makes us wonder.
+Bollywood insiders are currently claiming that Satyaprem Ki Kahani, which was released last Thursday, is a blockbuster movie dominating the box office.
+According to reports, the film has grossed nearly 26 crore at the box office till Saturday.
+The film, which stars Karthik Aryan and Kiara Advani, received mostly neutral to negative reviews, but trade analysts are predicting that it will end up grossing between 80 and 100 crores, which really begs the question.

-Recently, Vicky Kaushal and Sara Ali Khan star Zara Hatke Zara Bachke was credited with a box office collection of over 80 crores despite Adipurush crushing the film’s chances in its third week.
-The movie was projected as a super hit despite the average talk around it, and that brings us to the question of whether these movies are real hits or just PR gimmicks designed to put the industry in a good light. .
+Recently, the film Zara Hatke, starring vicky kaushal and sara ali khan Despite Adipurush destroying the chances of the film from its third week, Zara Bachke was credited with a box office of over 80 crores.
+Despite the lackluster buzz surrounding it, the film was projected as a super hit, which begs the question of whether these films are actually successful or just PR ploys to promote the company. .

-Although Adipurush has already collected more than 400 crore in the worldwide box office, half of which comes from Hindi circuits, Bollywood people are not really interested in talking about it in any way.
-Well, that certainly raises more doubts about their so-called new hits.
+Even though Adipurush has already earned more than 400 crore at the global box office, Hindi circuits accounting for half of that, Bollywood people are not really interested in talking about it in any way.
+This definitely casts more skepticism on their supposed new hits.

 |